-Shareholders approved the Paragon Care Employee Incentive Plan ('EIP') at the 2018 Annual General Meeting ('AGM').
+The Group's long-term incentive ('LTI') program includes share-based payments in the form of the Paragon Care Employee Incentive Plan ('EIP'), which was approved by shareholders at the 2021 Annual General Meeting ('AGM').

 The EIP is an employee equity plan developed to meet contemporary equity design standards and to provide the greatest possible flexibility in the design and offer choices available in respect of various new equity schemes.